Pep Guardiola not promising Kevin De Bruyne will start final Man City home match

 “I’m going to decide the best so that we can have the best chance to win the game against Bournemouth.”

+With De Bruyne not expected to be involved at the Club World Cup, next Sunday’s game at Fulham would then be his last for the club.

+City have been linked with Bayer Leverkusen playmaker Florian Wirtz as a potential replacement, but latest reports have suggested interest has cooled in the Germany international.

-Victory in what is a game in hand over their rivals would lift City into third in the Premier League heading into their fixture game of the season at Fulham next Sunday.
+Victory over Bournemouth, in what is a game in hand, would lift City into third in the table heading into their final fixture at Craven Cottage.

 Defeat would leave them sixth and with just one point separating the teams from third to seventh in a tight battle for top-five places.